Quick Decision Guide

 - Automatic scaling with your workload

-- Multiple OCR engine options (Reducto and Iris)
+- Multiple OCR engine options: Reducto (production-ready) and Iris (experimental)

 Using Iris Within Dex